discordjs/guide/guide/additional-info/es6-syntax.md

 Easier to read, easier to write!
 The best of both worlds.

-#### Tempate literals vs string concatenation
+#### Template literals vs string concatenation

-You can think of template literals as the ES6 version of string concatenation.
-This example won't go too much into detail about it, but if you're interested in reading more, you can read [the MDN page about them](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals).
+If you've used other programming languages, you might be familiar with the term "string interpolation".
+Template literals would be JavaScript's implementation of string interpolation.
+If you're familiar with the heredoc syntax, it's very much like that; it allows for string interpolation, as well as multiline strings.

-Here's a quick comparison between the two:
+The example below won't go too much into detail about it, but if you're interested in reading more, you can [read about them on MDN](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals).

 ```js
 // variables/function used throughout the examples